nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 4. edit 1 h/Apple
    (changes the hint at index 1 to “Apple")
 ```

+#### To Note:
+1. No empty input or input with only whitespace after `q/`, `a/`,
+2. Empty input after `t/` and `h/` will remove existing tags or hint respectively.
+3. Inputs are case-sensitive (cards with the same input but different case will be recognised as different cards).
+4. Prefixes (such as `q/`, `a/`, `t/`, `h/`) are not allow in the input fields.
+5. Tagging is not supported in v1.2 and earlier.
+6. Hint is not supported before v1.3.

 #### Expected output:
 ```
 “Successfully edited flashcard” message will be returned to the user via the CLI